volodymyrhudyma/blog/content/blog/2020-07-20-a-simple-guilde-to-generics-in-typescript.md

 };
 ```

-So far the type looks good, but there is one potential problem: what if the `value` will contain a `number`?
+So far the type looks good, but there is a potential problem: What if the `value` contains a `number`?

-Quick and dirty ways of fixing this issue:
+Quick and dirty ways to fix this problem:

 ```typescript
 type Option = {